...But Seriously: Songs

 "Colours" is a politically themed song condemning apartheid in South Africa and displays a progressive rock influence.
 It was originally titled "Oh Mr. Botha, What Can We Do?", a reference to the English music hall song "Oh!
 Mr Porter".

 "I Wish It Would Rain Down" is a gospel-influenced track that Collins said is the closest he had come to writing a blues song.
 It features Eric Clapton on lead guitar.

 "Another Day in Paradise" addresses the issue of homelessness.
 Its working title was "Homeless".
-Among the inspirational sources for the song was Collins's stay in Washington, D.C. while on tour and encountered homeless people by Capitol Hill trying to keep warm and the contradiction of the White House being so close by.
+Among the inspirational sources for the song was Collins's stay in Washington, D.C., while on tour and encountered homeless people by Capitol Hill trying to keep warm and the contradiction of the White House being so close by.

 "Heat on the Street" is a political song about the abuse and violence in the street.
-The song was a Pop-Rock oriented sound.
+The song has a pop-rock oriented sound.

-Collins wrote in his autobiography I'm Not Dead that "All of My Life" is about his relationship with his late father and his regrets to not have more connection with him during his life.
-The song was a R&B jazz ballad influenced.
-Steve Winwood is featured playing the Hammond organ on the song.
+Collins wrote in his autobiography Not Dead Yet that "All of My Life" is about his relationship with his late father and his regrets to not have more connection with him during his life.
+The song is a ballad influenced by R&B and jazz.
+Steve Winwood plays Hammond organ on the song.

 The album also features a sole instrumental track, "Saturday Night and Sunday Morning", which recalls the jazz-influenced instrumentals featured on his first two albums, Face Value and Hello, I Must Be Going.

 "Father to Son" is a ballad about Collins's relationship with his eldest son, Simon.

+The closing track, "Find a Way to My Heart", is a simple rock-sounding love song, though with a heavy horn section and a synthesized intro and coda.
+It was later used in the 1990 action film Fire Birds.